necst/voted/README.md

 **AIE** - contains the code for AI Engine kernels.
 **FPGA** - contains the PL component.
 **common** - contains some useful included constants and headers.
-**hw** - contains the cfg file requiered to connect your components.
+**Linking** - contains the cfg file requiered to connect your components.
 **sw** - contains the software for your application.

 ### AIE